 The Annapurna region is home to numerous animal species, and September presents an excellent opportunity to witness some of them.
 Below are a few examples of species you might encounter during your hike.

-Another rare and elusive animal that can be spotted in the Annapurna region is the snow leopard.
-These majestic creatures are highly adapted to living in the harsh conditions of the Himalayas and are known for their ability to blend into their surroundings.
-While spotting a snow leopard is rare, September is a good time to look for them as they come down to lower altitudes searching for prey.
+These majestic creatures have highly adapted to the harsh conditions of the Himalayas and have gained renown for their ability to blend into their surroundings.
+While it is rare to spot a snow leopard, September is a good time to search for them as they descend to lower altitudes in search of prey.

 Pheasant Species